tmck-code/Syllabus/intermediate/lesson05_async_request_framework/lesson05.md

 Make 1 couroutine per "rate limited worker"
 - Can use number of workers == number of items allowed in rate limit period
+- Can make specialised workers for cases like pagination
+- Can use a queue to control rate limiting/pausing across async coroutines
+  - i.e. if one coroutine receives a 503, stop ALL coroutines for N period